G-ORKY/Hysteria-Setup/README.md

-！！！Only for the server with out any deployed nginx server, cause this script will replace the nginx.conf in convenience.
+:computer: ！！！Only for the server without any deployed nginx server, cause this script will replace the nginx.conf in convenience.

 PLEASE!!PLEASE!!remenber to backup your original nginx.conf if you have the demand!